cyberjessica101/Phishing-Detection-Simulation/README.md

-# Mastercard Cybersecurity Virtual Experience Program
+# Mastercard Cybersecurity Virtual Experience Program  - August 2025

 ## Project Overview
 As part of Mastercard’s Cybersecurity Virtual Experience Program on Forage, I served as an analyst on the Security Awareness Team.
 The focus of this project was on strengthening organizational resilience through security awareness and targeted training initiatives.